survivejs/react-book/manuscript/getting_started/07_styling_notes.md

 }
 ```

+Given `className` accepts only a string, it can be difficult to work with when you have multiple classes depending on some logic.
+This is where a package known as [classnames](https://www.npmjs.org/package/classnames) can be useful.
+It accepts almost arbitrary input and converts that to a string solving the problem.

 There are enough classes to style the remainder now.
 We can show a shadow below the hovered note.
 It's also a good touch to show the delete control on hover as well.
 Unfortunately this won't work on touch based interfaces, but it's good enough for this demo:

 **app/main.css**